Marwito/minutehero-webapp/README.md

 ### rake db:migrate
 ### rake db:seed
 ### phantomjs

+Needed to run the automated regression tests using rspec:
+* sudo apt install phantomjs
 ### Email notification configuration

 We use AWS SES to receive email notifications from the app.